About

 - Go Shopping - Reading offers a mix of independent and high street stores with plenty of choice at The Oracle or Broad Street and the new IKEA.

 - Walk or Cycle along the Thames Path National Trail to Sonning Lock Tea Rooms (just over 3miles one way) - Reading is a busy, lively place but the route of the Thames Path is surprisingly quiet for it keeps to the north, least urbanised part of the town.
 Once Reading is left behind, you'll enjoy a landscape of gentle wooded hills, fine houses and, of course, the ever-widening River Thames.
 From Reading to Sonning cyclists can share the Thames Path but from Sonning, with its lovely 18th century hump-backed bridge, the Trail narrows and is for walkers only.
-Carry on to the Mill at Sonning, cross over the bridge to Playhatch and then continue on to Dunsden Green for a visit to Loddon Brewery (extra 2.2 miles).
-The Taproom is open Thu-Sat 10am-6pm and the shop is open Mon-Sat (check times).
-You can buy Mr Hobbs Gin here as well.

 If you’re inspired to visit Reading and would like to discover its secrets then book a walking tour with Graham Horn, Tours2order.
 Suitable for individuals or groups.
+Graham has now developed a series of local heritage online talks including Reading Abbey 900.

 Reading UK has produced a pocket map to signpost the best ways to visit the University of Reading or to attend events at the Madejski Stadium, find arts venues, things to do, major retailers and hotels.